defstudio/telegraph/docs/content/en/features/attachments.md

 position: 36
 ---

-Telegraph supports different types of attachments
+Telegraph supports different types of attachments both from local files, remote urls and existing files on Telegram servers (using their file_id)

 ## Attachment types